 Most live pangolins are destined for Chinese markets, though some find their way to restaurants or traditional medicine shops in Hanoi, Ho Chi Minh City, and other major cities in Vietnam.

-In 2019 alone, ENV recorded 124 pangolin violations which resulted in over 23,700 kg of scales and pangolins confiscated by authorities.
+In 2019, ENV recorded 124 pangolin violations which resulted in over 23,700 kg of scales and pangolins confiscated by authorities.
 Nearly 17,000 kg of those pangolin scales were found and seized in Hai Phong, a majority of which were in containers originating from Nigeria.
+In 2020, there were less seizures of pangolin scales, but another 124 pangolin violations recorded by ENV.
+From those violations, 66 pangolins were confiscated from Vietnam’s illegal wildlife trade in 2020.

 1. Strengthening law enforcement